sveltejs/svelte-preprocess/README.md

 - `data: string` - a string prepended to every scss file processed.
 - `renderSync: boolean` - if `true`, use the sync render method which is faster for dart sass.
+- `implementation: object` - pass the module to use to compile sass, if unspecified, `svelte-preprocess` will first look for `node-sass` and then for `sass`.

 ### `typescript`